The Team at Singh Surgical Partnership are:

 In the summer of 2009 Ruth left the hospital to have her first baby, with her role now being a Mummy.
 She is also a partner in the Singh Surgical Partnership, responsible for finance, marketing and patient advice, working in the practice whilst the children are at school.

 In 1997 she completed the London Marathon and subsequently undertook two treks to Nepal the last one to Everest Base Camp.
 Ruth is now Mummy to three lovely children who keep her very busy.
+In between running round after the children and working in the practice Ruth enjoys going to the gym.

 Neil Minter MSCP, SRP Grad Dip Phys